marcglasberg/i18n_extension/README.md

-Currently, only `.PO` and `.JSON` loaders are supported out-of-the-box, but if you need to load from any other custom format, remember loading translations is easy to do because the Translation constructors use maps as input.
+Currently, only `.PO` and `.JSON` loaders are supported out-of-the-box, but if you need to load from any other custom format, remember loading translations is easy to do because the Translations constructors use maps as input.
 If you can generate a map from your file format, you can then use the `Translation.byLocale()` constructor to create the translation objects.